Ashley Benson: 2010s: Transition to drama and breakthrough

 In December 2009, Benson was cast as Hanna Marin in the ABC Family mystery-thriller teen drama series Pretty Little Liars, based on the novel series by Sara Shepard.
 Hanna is the "diva" and "It girl" of the group, having taken Alison DiLaurentis' place as the most popular girl at Rosewood High in Alison's absence.
 The series premiered to 2.47 million viewers with Benson's performance being praised by critics.
 She also received a number of awards and nominations.
 Benson reprised the role in the spin-off series Ravenswood in two episodes.

 In 2010, Benson starred in the television film Christmas Cupid alongside Christina Milian and Chad Michael Murray, which also aired on ABC Family.
 In January 2012, Benson was cast in the film Spring Breakers, after Emma Roberts dropped out due to creative reasons.
 The film centers on four college students who are arrested and bailed out by a drug and arms dealer, who sends them out to do some dirty work on spring break.
 The film co-starred Selena Gomez, Vanessa Hudgens, and James Franco.
 Filming took place in March and April 2012, and the film was released in March 2013.

 In the January 21, 2013, episode of the CBS sitcom How I Met Your Mother, Benson appeared as Carly Whittaker, Barney Stinson's half-sister who dated Ted Mosby.
 That same month, Benson became the face of eveningwear designer Faviana.

 She starred in the 2015 independent horror thriller film Ratter, playing Emma Taylor, a girl who is stalked through her technological devices.
 That same year, she also appeared in Pixels as Lady Lisa, a fictional game character brought to life.
 In 2016, Benson appeared in the biographical comedy-drama film Elvis & Nixon as Margaret.

-In 2018, it was announced that Benson would star alongside Cara Delevingne and Elisabeth Moss in Alex Ross Perry's music drama film Her Smell, and the film received generally positive reviews, with Benson becoming a contender for the Academy Award for Best Supporting Actress.
+In 2018, it was announced that Benson would star alongside Cara Delevingne and Elisabeth Moss in Alex Ross Perry's music drama film Her Smell, and the film received generally positive reviews.
 For the film's soundtrack, Benson did all her own vocals.